-We undertake your audit in accordance with International Standards in Auditing (UK) (ISAs) and the Audit Scotland Code of Audit Practice (May 2016).
-On an annual basis we are required to give an opinion as to whether the Financial Statements.
+We undertake your audit in accordance with International Standards on Auditing (UK) (ISAs) and the Audit Scotland Code of Audit Practice (May 2016).
+On an annual basis we are required to give an opinion as to whether the Financial Statements:

-- · give a true and fair view - have been properly prepared in accordance with relevant legislation and standards - the wider information contained in the annual report and accounts e.g. Performance Report, the Accountability report including the Corporate Governance Report and Governance Statement, management commentary, that are consistent with the disclosures in the financial statements - regularity of expenditure - audited parts of the remuneration and staff report have been prepared in accordance with the guidance
+- · give a true and fair view - · have been properly prepared in accordance with relevant legislation and standards - the wider information contained in the financial statements e.g. Annual Governance Statement, management commentary, that are consistent with the disclosures in the financial statements - · audited parts of the remuneration report have been prepared in accordance with the guidance